Winzana/sherl-sdk-js/docs/docs/person.md

 Return an array of Configuration for this person.

 ## Register a user for your sherl
-this function create a user link to your sherl
+this function create a user

 ```ts
 await person(client).registerWithEmailAndPassword(user);